 Hint: To be able to tell if a state is viable, you'll need to first generate it and then check if a solution is still possible before adding it to the list of states.

-- is\goal
+Note that this is a bit different from your n-queens problem where we test from the current state.
+This is another possible way of doing it.